 This soup is so simple to make, warm, comforting and delicious.
 The tortellini is a wonderful cheesy addition to this incredible soup.

-If you are looking for some other healthy soups, you can always add some leftover turkey or ham to this Creamy Asparagus Soup, Creamy Cauliflower Soup or make this yummy Slow Cooker Thai Chicken Soup.
-You might also like this Roasted Vegetable Turkey Frittata to use up some leftovers.
-These would all be even more tasty withs one Spiked Apple Cider!
+If you are looking for some other healthy soup recipes, you can always add some leftover turkey or ham to this Creamy Asparagus Soup, Creamy Cauliflower Soup or make this yummy Slow Cooker Thai Chicken Soup.

-Why You Should Make This Leftover Turkey Tortellini Soup
+Why You Should Make This Leftover Turkey Soup

 This delicious leftover turkey tortellini soup will be ready in 20 minutes, from start to finish.
 The longest part is waiting for the tortellini to cook in the broth.